bisgardo/trashcal/README.md

 # trashcal

-Tool for inserting trash pickup dates for Danish address into a calendar in Google Calendar.
+Tool for inserting trash pickup dates for a given Danish address into a given calendar in Google Calendar.
-The inserted events are "all-day" and use the default notification settings for the given calendar.
+The inserted events are "all-day" and use the default notification settings for the calendar.

 While a significantly less than great deal of time has been spent polishing this project, it's pretty simple to use: Complete instructions are provided below.